farleyknight/dive-vscode-extension/docs/current_state.md

 *   JSDOM/DOMPurify are used server-side for syntax validation (`validateMermaidSyntax`).
 This adds dependencies.
 *   Webview communication (`postMessage`, `onDidReceiveMessage`) handles theme changes.
 Export is now handled fully client-side.
 *   The "Save As..." button (`vscode.Command`) is added to chat responses for `/simpleUML`, `/relationUML`, and `/sequence`, triggering the `diagram.saveAs` command (for `.mmd` or `.md`).
-*   `/restEndpoint`: Generate a sequence diagram for a specified Java Spring Boot REST endpoint (implementation in progress, not yet functional).
+*   `/restEndpoint`: Generate a sequence diagram for a specified Java Spring Boot REST endpoint.
+Discovery logic is implemented; disambiguation and sequence diagram generation are not yet functional.